Marathon and Half Marathon FAQs 2017

 Race for Life Marathon involves exercise that your body may not be used to.
 If you have not exercised for some time, or have an illness or medical condition and are concerned that participating in Race for Life Marathon might be harmful to you, you should check this out with your doctor before taking part.

 3. When will I receive my pack?

 When you sign up you will receive your welcome pack which includes fundraising tips, your sponsorship form, and your unlimited pass to 5k and 10k events to help with training.
-A month before the event you will receive your event pack.
-This will contain all of your event information, running number, timing chip and t-shirt to make sure you are ready for your event on the day.
+Around a month before the event you will receive your event pack.
+This will contain all of your event information and a running number with a timing chip.

 4. Where are training groups being held?

-There will be two training days held in London in the lead up to the event (dates will be announced soon – keep an eye on your emails and pack).
+Training days will be held in London in the lead up to the event (dates will be available via social media and in your pack).
 The training days will be led by an expert trainer who will be able to answer questions including what to wear and what to eat prior to the big day.
-The day will also include a training run and the chance to meet other ladies taking on the challenge this September.
+The day will also include a training run and the chance to meet other ladies taking on the challenge.